Do eat better ©edOTCM (16)do-eat-better-edotcm-9_7FV1j4Bj-1.mp4

 A mix of flavours and anecdotes, bringing together Marseille and French culture in a single bite.
 For me, this roast camembert will remain engraved on my taste buds.

-Marseille’s tapas on the south side of the Vieux-Port
+Marseilles tapas at the old port on the south side

 Cuttlefish, tapenade, panisses and other Marseilles favourites were on the menu.